aratare-jp/epsilon-clj/docs/quick-start.md

 ```

 Nice!
 Let's trigger some regeneration by adding a newline in `book.html.egx` (anywhere is fine).
 Check the content of
-`EMPBook.html` again and you'll see:
+`EMPBook.html` again, and you'll see:

 ```html
 <!-- Omit for brevity -->